sb43/s3cmd-plugin/README.md

 This plugin gets configuration information from the following structure in ~/.dockstore/config

 ```
-[dockstore-icgc-get-plugin]
+[dockstore-s3cmd-plugin]
-client = /home/user/icgc-get/icgc-get
+client = /usr/bin/s3cmd
-config-file-location = /home/user/.icgc-get/config.yaml
+config-file-location = /home/user/.s3cfg
 ```

-Set the client location to your own icgc-get client and also make sure that the configuration file is available at the config-file-location.
+Set the client location to your own s3cmd client and also make sure that the configuration file is available at the config-file-location.